Leafwing-Studios/Emergence/design/src/glossary.md

 ### Randomness

-There are two kinds of randomness: input randomness and output randomness.
+There are two kinds of randomness: **input randomness** and **output randomness**.

+Input randomness controls which options a player is presented with, while output randomness varies the effect of a player's choice.
+Both add [challenge](glossary.md#challenge) and surprise, but input randomness is typically less frustrating.

+See this [GMTK video](https://www.youtube.com/watch?v=dwI5b-wRLic) for more.

 ### Simulationism